carlo190101martin/codeChallenge/README.md

 # **Final note on production:**

-In production, MongoDB should probably be used instead of firebase for scalability.
+In production, MongoDB should probably be used instead of Firebase for scalability.
 Swagger or a similar product should also be used for API documentation best practices.